klaftertief/email_newsletters/readme.md

 XML configuration error handling may or may not be added in a future version.
 At the moment you must simply do it right. :-)

 I have not written a DTD for this XML.
-But I am providing in-depth explanations here.
+But I am providing in-depth explanations below.

 This is the minimum configuration: